Scientology beliefs and practices: Traumatic memories and the reactive mind

 Scientology believes people have hidden abilities that have not yet been fully realized.
 It is believed that increased spiritual awareness and physical benefits are accomplished through counseling sessions referred to as "auditing".
 Through auditing, it is said that people can solve their problems and free themselves of engrams.
 This restores them to their natural condition as thetans and enables them to be "at cause" in their daily lives, responding rationally and creatively to life events rather than reacting to them under the direction of stored engrams.
 Accordingly, those who study Scientology materials and receive auditing sessions advance from a status of "Preclear" to "Clear" and "Operating Thetan".
 Scientology's utopian aim is to "clear the planet", a world in which everyone has cleared themselves of their engrams.

 Auditing is a one-on-one session with a Scientology counselor or "auditor".
 It bears a superficial similarity to confession or pastoral counseling, but the auditor records and stores all information received and does not dispense forgiveness or advice the way a pastor or priest might do.
 Instead, the auditor's task is to help people discover and understand engrams and their limiting effects for themselves.
 Most auditing requires an E-meter, a device that measures minute changes in electrical resistance through the body when a person holds electrodes (metal "cans"), and a small current is passed through them.

 Scientology believes that watching for changes in the E-meter's display helps locate engrams.
 Once an area of concern has been identified, the auditor asks the individual specific questions about it to help them eliminate the engram and uses the E-meter to confirm that the engram's "charge" has been dissipated and the engram has been cleared.
 As the individual progresses, the focus of auditing moves from simple to increasingly complex engrams.
 At the more advanced OT auditing levels, Scientologists perform solo auditing sessions, acting as their own auditors.

-Silent birth

-Advocated by Scientology founder L. Ron Hubbard, silent birth describes "the process of childbirth where labor and delivery is done in a calm and loving environment."
-To provide quiet surroundings for the baby's delivery, individuals in their immediate vicinity are prompted not to speak.
-According to Scientology practices, silent birth is "mandatory to provide the best possible environment for the pregnant mother and her new baby."
-Shouting, laughing, or making loud remarks must be avoided while the baby is being pushed out.
-According to The Multimedia Encyclopedia of Women in Today's World, "its origins are fundamentally rooted in the principle that women, particularly expectant mothers, be given the utmost care and respect."